MR-Addict/MR-Addict/README.md

 <!-- welcome message -->

 # Hi there!
-I'm Cael.
+My Name is Cael.

 <!-- badge -->
 <div>